sebhz/nafer/readme.md

     * --debug: display the content of the server response.
 Useful for debug.
     * --list: list all feed names in the configuration/state file.
     * --short: short listing, for usage in a statusbar.
 Just outputs x/y!/z, with x the number of updated feeds, and y numbers of bad feeds and z the total number of feeds.
-    * --uncached: refresh the feeds status.
-Default is just to display the last retrieved state.

 If invoked with only a feed name, display the status of the feed.
 If invoked without arguments, display the status of all feeds.